phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 329
+#Number of Trump Tweets: 713
-#Number of Clinton Tweets: 319
+#Number of Clinton Tweets: 696
-#Number of Cruz Tweets: 194
+#Number of Sanders Tweets: 430
-#Number of Sanders Tweets: 191
+#Number of Cruz Tweets: 407
-#Number of Rubio Tweets: 173
+#Number of Rubio Tweets: 354
-#Number of Carson Tweets: 32
+#Number of Carson Tweets: 69
 #Total Number of Tweets:
 ---
 ---